Hany-Almnaem/pdp/design.md

 ### Threat Model
 - Providers may attempt to cheat by not storing data
 - Attackers may try to bias randomness or grind proving sets
+- Data clients could try to force a fault to get out of paying honest providers for storage
 - Contract ownership could be compromised

 ### Proofset Independence and Ownership